Olivier Long

 Representatives of the leading industrial nations met at a 1973 summit meeting in Tokyo, setting off a six-year free-trade effort that became known as the Tokyo Round.
 These were difficult years for proponents of free trade.
-When oil prices quadrupled at the end of 1973—a consequence of actions by the Organization of the Petroleum Exporting Countries—the twin shocks of recession and inflation rippled through the world economy.
+When oil prices quadrupled at the end of 1973—a consequence of actions by the Organization of the Petroleum Exporting Countries (OPEC)—the twin shocks of recession and inflation rippled through the world economy.
 National currencies became exceptionally unstable.
 Industries everywhere pleaded with their governments for protection against foreign competitors.
 Yet Long managed to hold the world's democratic industrial governments, as well as some 20 developing countries, to the free trade commitments they had made at the start of negotiations.
 Not only did many tariffs drop, the Tokyo Round also represented the most comprehensive effort until then to eliminate or control other sorts of trade barriers, like quotas and export subsidies.
 In 1995, at the conclusion of another trade-liberalizing exercise known as the Uruguay Round, GATT's role in governing world commerce was assumed by the World Trade Organization, a new and more powerful institution.

 Because of his close personal ties with many leading French politicians, Oliver Long became an intermediary between Charles de Gaulle's government in Paris and the Algerian National Liberation Front.
 He helped set up the talks that eventually led to the Evian agreements of 1962, which ended the Algerian war.

-Oliver Long returned to commercial diplomacy, playing a prominent role in negotiations that led to creation of the European Free Trade Association, a trading bloc set up in 1959 by seven European countries that did not wish to join the six-nation European Community, or Common Market.
+Oliver Long returned to commercial diplomacy, playing a prominent role in negotiations that led to creation of the European Free Trade Association (EFTA), a trading bloc set up in 1959 by seven European countries that did not wish to join the six-nation European Community, or Common Market.
 He was also a professor at the Graduate Institute of International Studies in Geneva, and was the author of several books and articles on economic affairs and political science.